-Now, in the era of inclusivity, this marketing tool has been gradually mastered by many brands, even medium and small ones.
-Brands do understand that people are tired of plain advertising and trust micro and nano-influencers, so brand ambassadors are now also micro and nano-bloggers; they are not celebrities but ordinary people instead.
+Now, in the era of inclusivity and social media growth, many brands leverage both influencer marketing and ambassadors on Instagram, even medium and small businesses.
+Brands do understand that people are tired of plain advertising and trust micro and nano-influencers, so micro and nano-bloggers can also become brand ambassadors now; they are not celebrities but ordinary people.

-Influencers, creators, celebrities, and even regular customers can become brand ambassadors.
+Influencers, creators, celebrities, and even regular customers can become brand ambassadors on Instagram.

 Brand ambassadors share the values of the brand, promote these values across their audience, and love the brand they promote, truly.

-A brand ambassador doesn’t openly call to buy this and this as in an advertisement, but all the time showcases their love for the brand.
+A brand ambassador doesn’t openly call to buy products or services as in an advertisement, but all the time showcases their love for the brand.